axoflow/axosyslog/README.md

 docker pull ghcr.io/axoflow/axosyslog:nightly
 ```

-> Note: These named packages are automatically updated when a new syslog-ng package is released.
+> Note: These named packages are automatically updated when a new AxoSyslog package is released.
 To install a specific version, run `docker pull ghcr.io/axoflow/axosyslog:<version-number>`, for example:
 >
 > ```shell
 > docker pull ghcr.io/axoflow/axosyslog:4.7.1